 Onion Oothappam | Onion Uthappam

-Oothappam can be made with idli / dosai batter, but they don’t turn up as fluffy and crispy as this batter.
-Amma always grinds a batch of oothappam batter when she grinds her regular idli batter and always insists me to do the same.
+Oothappam can be made with idli / dosai batter, but they don't turn up as fluffy and crispy as this batter.
+Amma always grinds a batch of oothappam batter when she grinds her regular idli batter and always insists I do the same.

-Most of the times, the mistakes we do is making the oothappam with the leftover idli batter.
-When we do that with the leftover, the batter is already mixed few times and it loses all its airiness.
+Most of the time, the mistake we make is making the oothappam with the leftover idli batter.
+When we do that with the leftover, the batter is already mixed a few times and it loses all its airiness.

 When the batter does not have that fluffiness or airiness, it makes the oothappam flat and chewy.
-If you are planning on making the oothappams from idli batter, make sure you remove some batter separately to avoid over mixing.
+If you are planning on making the oothappam from idli batter, make sure you remove some batter separately to avoid over-mixing.

 My other recipes from this series -